Inference in Auctions with Many Bidders Using Transaction Prices: Asymptotic framework with many bidders

 Lemma \ref{lem:joint} characterizes the asymptotic distribution of the largest order statistics.
 In this paper, we consider first-price and second-price auction formats, which involve only $V_{(1),j}$ and $V_{(2),j}$, respectively.
 We assume symmetric equilibrium bidding, enabling us to establish a relationship between private valuations, equilibrium bids, and transaction prices ${\bf P}\equiv\{P_{j}:j =1,\dots,n\}$.
 As a corollary, we can completely describe the asymptotic distribution of transaction prices in terms of the tail index $\xi$.
 This, in turn, allows us to perform inference of several objects of economic interest solely based on the transaction prices.

-\begin{runningexamplecont} Recall our dataset of $n=4$ license plates auctions with a single letter.
+\begin{runningexamplecont} Recall our dataset of $n=4$ license plate auctions with a single letter.
 According to Table \ref{tab:plate}, the transaction prices expressed in million HKD are $\mathbf{P} = \{P_1,P_2,P_3,P_4\} = \{20.2,~ 25.5,~ 26.0,~ 13.0\}$.
-The number of bidders $K_j$ is unobserved but anecdotally known to be large for all auctions $j=1,2,3,4$.
-This empirical setup aligns well with our asymptotic framework, which considers a diverging $K = \min\{K_1,K_2,K_3,K_4\}$ but a fixed and small $n$.
-Beyond the IPV assumption, we only assume that the underlying value distribution $F_V$ satisfies \eqref{eq:DomainOfAttraction}, which encompasses a broad class of valuation distributions. \end{runningexamplecont}
+The number of bidders, $K_j$, is unobserved but is known anecdotally to be large for all auctions $j=1,2,3,4$.
+This empirical setup aligns well with our asymptotic framework, which considers a diverging $K = \min\{K_1,K_2,K_3,K_4\}$ and a fixed, small $n$.
+Beyond the IPV assumption, we only assume that the underlying value distribution $F_V$ satisfies \eqref{eq:DomainOfAttraction}, which, as noted earlier, encompasses a broad class of valuation distributions. \end{runningexamplecont}